 Advances in virtual learning platforms make it easier for people to join in a collective learning experience.
 We started using virtual learning technology in 2016, well before the pandemic.
 So, when a weekend retreat is not possible, the online version is a safe substitute.
 We dedicate this time to sharing what we practice at home.
 It does not take the place of the community of the face-to-face meeting, but it is an adequate substitute.

 Third Step – Inspiring

 The third step means to live in the spirit.
-It’s one of the elements of the stages of the Hero’s Journey archetype that Dr. Dyer talked about extensively.
+It’s one of the main stages of the Hero’s Journey archetype.
+Dr. Dyer talks about it extensively.